Blue Crabs of the Hudson River

 Much is known about blue crab, referred by many people as the blue-claw crab, including biology and population movements in other water systems such as the Chesapeake and Delaware bays.
 It is generally known that blue crabs overwinter in high salinity waters near the mouths of major freshwater inputs and bays.
 As water temperature warms and salinity increases, crabs move upstream into freshwater to mate.
 After mating occurs, female crabs return to higher salinity waters to release their eggs.
 The Hudson River has a robust blue crab population but it is unknown if the Hudson River stock mixes with other stocks (i.e. New Jersey; Delaware)

-Each year 2,000 crabs are caught and tagged in Newburgh Bay.
+Each year our goal is to catch and tag 2,000 crabs in Newburgh Bay.
 Length, sex, stage, and catch per unit effort (number of crabs caught in a trap per hour) data are collected from each batch of crabs tagged.
 Recapture data is recorded from call-ins from commercial and recreational fishers along the Hudson River and other New York marine waters.

 The graph on the right shows the length frequencies of blue crabs recorded from 2004-2006.
 Click on the graph to see a larger image of this graph.